laserpants/sagacious-cpp/README.md

 ## Smart pointers
 ### RAII
 Having raw pointers flying around all over the code makes it more unpredictable and exposes unnecessary low-level details to client code.
-The RAII idiom is a way of simplifying lifetime management of resources, such as heap memory, database connections, sockets, or files; by encapsulating these concerns into a class.
+The RAII idiom is a way of simplifying lifetime management of resources; such as heap memory, database connections, sockets, or files; by encapsulating these concerns into a class.

 ```cpp
 template <class T> class managed_ptr